Ask AI

 Input

-• Server: The address or hostname of the database server.
+• Server: The address or name of the database server.

-• Database: The name of the specific database you want to connect to.
+• Database: The specific database name you want to access on the server.

-• User: The username for accessing the database.
+• User: The username for logging into the database.

 • Password: The password for the database user.